 While a NEW Retirement still stands for relaxed golden years, you may find that it is necessary to reconsider your own retirement target date or go back to work if you have already retired.

-From the 1990s through the 2000s, housing prices rose dramatically.
-If you owned a house near the beginning of this run up – like many baby boomers – your home equity probably grew tremendously.
-This housing price appreciation is helping many baby boomers to make retirement viable.
+Housing prices have risen dramatically.
+If you owned a house near the beginning of this run up – like many baby boomers – your home equity can make retirement viable.